corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 {{< note >}}

 This does not mean the transaction has passed through.
-It means that the flow has bee executed successfully, but the success of the transaction is not guaranteed.
+It means that the flow has been executed successfully, but the success of the transaction is not guaranteed.

 {{< /note >}}